Doctoral Students

 PhD student at the University of Bath

-Developing and fabricating optical fibres for the deep-UV and vacuum UV applications.
+Robbie is developing and fabricating optical fibres for the deep-UV and vacuum UV applications.

 More info